matplotlib/matplotlib/doc/devel/contributing.rst

 ---------------------

 The incubator is our non-public communication channel for new contributors.
-It is a private gitter room moderated by core Matplotlib developers where you can get guidance and support for your first few PRs.
+It is a private gitter_ room moderated by core Matplotlib developers where you can get guidance and support for your first few PRs.
 It's a place you can ask questions about anything: how to use git, GitHub, how our PR review process works, technical questions about the code, what makes for good documentation or a blog post, how to get involved in community work, or get "pre-review" on your PR.

-To join, please go to our public `gitter
-<https://gitter.im/matplotlib/matplotlib>`_ community channel, and ask to be
+To join, please go to our public gitter_ community channel, and ask to be added added to `#incubator`.
-added to '#incubator'.
 One of our core developers will see your message and will add you.

 New Contributors meeting